Configure Podman Containers with Oracle Linux Automation Engine

 Pull an Image

-Once Podman has been installed, we can pull images from our registry of choice and stage them locally.
+Once we've installed Podman, we can pull images from our registry of choice and stage them locally.
 In this step, we'll pull the Oracle Linux image from the GitHub Container Registry.

 Additional information regarding Oracle Linux Developer images is available here .